If you qualified as a social worker outside UK

 Read more about how to evidence your knowledge of English.

 To register as a social worker, you must have completed a recognised social work qualification.
-Read more about qualification requirements for:
+Read more about qualification requirements for applicants with overseas qualifications.

 Documents not written in English